dbltnk/cop-reader/README.md

 - [x] Client-side scipting for accessibility and usability features (below)
 - [x] Host static site on GitHub pages
 - [ ] Human and automated QA to prevent any differences to the official PDF
-- [x] Proper credit for https://github.com/edwardtufte/tufte-css/blob/gh-pages/LICENSE

 ## Features

 - [x] Disclaimer & contribution guide
-- [~] Responsive on any device from mobile phones to wide screen monitors
+- [x] Responsive on any device from mobile phones to wide screen monitors
 - [x] Amazing text rendering that is a pleasure to read
 - [x] Table of contents in a side bar left (desktop) or menu (mobile)
 - [x] Dark and light mode, following the device default (user configurable, save any changes locally)